MIT Center for Art, Science & Technology

 - Assisting in the presentation and curation of performing and visual arts or design relevant to the research of engineers, scientists, and the MIT community as a whole

-- Disseminating the creative and intellectual production supported by the center to the public through performances, exhibitions, installations, and a biennial symposium
+- Disseminating the creative and intellectual production supported by the center to the public through publications, performances, exhibitions, installations, and a biennial symposium

 - Supporting graduate students and postdoctoral researchers whose work advances the mission of the center